AckerlyXu/heima/articles/azure-resource-manager/best-practices-resource-manager-design-templates.md

 You can use templates as-is or extend or compose them to accommodate your needs.
 Using tagging within templates, you can provide a billing summary with various views such as team, project, individual, and education.

 Businesses often want software development teams to create a template for consistent deployment of a solution.
 The template facilitates constraints so certain items within that environment remain fixed and can't be overridden.
-For example, a bank might require a template to include RBAC so a programmer can't revise a banking solution to send data to a personal storage account.
+For example, a bank might require a template to include RBAC so a programmer can’t revise a banking solution to send data to a personal storage account.

 ### Corporate IT
 Corporate IT organizations typically use templates for delivering cloud capacity and cloud-hosted capabilities.